CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the block SYS.4.1 printers, copiers and multifunction devices.md

 ** Logging **

 CUPS offers many possibilities for logging events.
-Many of the issues discussed in the SYS.4.1.M8 * Logging Requirements for Printers, Copiers, and Multifunction Devices * can be met by corresponding entries in the * cupsd.conf * configuration file.
+Many of the issues discussed in the SYS.4.1.M8 * Logging Requirements for Printers, Copiers, and Multifunction Devices * can be met through appropriate entries in the * cupsd.conf * configuration file.
 The level of detail of the logs can be specified, for example, by the entry * LogLevel *.

 ** ** archiving